Get Some Fresh Air in Carson Valley

-As spring hits its peak in our region and shelter in place orders are slowly lifted, we are all craving that ample dose of vitamin D, a big breath of fresh air, and a ramble among the company of nature.
+As spring arrives in our region, we are finding ourselves craving an ample dose of vitamin D, a big breath of fresh air, and a ramble among the company of nature.
 Carson Valley offers a vast array of terrain, biological zones, and elevations for outdoor adventures that are full of diverse blooming flora.

 - Hike during off times such as early in the morning and late in the afternoon.

 - Avoid wet or muddy north-facing trails during this time of spring melt.
-It’s safer for you and better reduces the impact of our trails and reduces the risk of needing emergency crews to assist you.
+It’s safer for you and better reduces the impact on our trails.